Complex Brownian Motion Representation of the Dyson Model

 \SSC{Proof of Proposition \ref{prop:4-th_moment}}

-Suppose that the initial configuration $\xi\in \mM_0$ satisfies the conditions $({\bf C.1})$ and $({\bf C.2})$ with constants $C_0, C_1, C_2$ and indices $\alpha, \beta$.
-Since Theorem \ref{thm:main} can be generalized to the case with an infinite number of particles, we see that the LHS of (\ref{eqn:KolCri}) is given by
+Suppose that the initial configuration $\xi\in \mM_0$ satisfies the conditions $(\textbf{C.1})$ and $(\textbf{C.2})$ with constants $C_0, C_1, C_2$ and indices $\alpha, \beta$.
+From the proof of Corollary \ref{cor:infinite_cBM} given in the previous section, we see that the LHS of (\ref{eqn:KolCri}) is given by

-with $F_1(x_1)= x_1^4$, $F_2(\x_2)= 3 x_1^2x_2^2+2 x_1 x_2 (x_1+x_2)^2$, $F_3(\x_3)= 2x_1 x_2 x_3 (x_1+x_2+x_3)$ and $F_4(\x_4)= x_1 x_2 x_3 x_4$.
+with $F_1(x_1)= x_1^4$, $F_2(\mib{x}_2)= 6 x_1^2x_2^2+4 x_1 x_2 (x_1^2+x_2^2)$, $F_3(\mib{x}_3)= 12x_1 x_2 x_3 (x_1+x_2+x_3)$ and $F_4(\mib{x}_4)= 24 x_1 x_2 x_3 x_4$.
 Then Proposition \ref{prop:4-th_moment} is concluded from the following estimate.